sparna-git/legislation-schema.org-howto/README.md

 This guide assumes that the reader is comfortable with what schema.org is, and how to decode the [JSON-LD](https://json-ld.org/) syntax, since exemples are given in this syntax.

+## Legislation on the web, schema.org, and ELI

 ### Why describe Legislation using schema.org ?